 The class teacher has overall responsibility for the pastoral, medical and social care of every child in their class, therefore this would be the parents’ first point of contact.
 If further support is required the class teacher can liaise with the SENCo for further advice and support.
 This may involve working alongside outside agencies such as Health and Social Services, and/or the Multiagency Behaviour Support Team.

 The school has a policy regarding the administration and managing of medicines on the school site.
-Parents need to contact the SENCo to discuss this and if agreed complete a form: ‘Parental Agreement for School to Administer Medicines’.
+Parents need to contact the Medical Officer to discuss this and if agreed complete a form: ‘Parental Agreement for School to Administer Medicines’.
 This may include medicines for life threatening conditions or required for a long term illness such as asthma and diabetes.
 In such cases a ‘Care Plan’ may be put in place according to the directions of the School Nurse.

-What specialist services and expertise are available at or accessed by ARK Dickens Primary Academy?
+What specialist services and expertise are available at or accessed by Ark Dickens Primary Academy?

 Our SENCo is fully qualified and accredited.